thanhtungka91/weather/README.md

 ## Feature Road Map
 1. Search Cities
 2. Set Timer for request to notify if rains or thunderstorm
-3. sroll request
+3. scroll to fresh request api and update view
-4. Using real for saving database
+4. Using realm swift for saving database